HelpBot Assistant

 Getting Started with .NET MAUI Blazor Hybrid App

-This section explains how to create and run the first .NET Multi-platform Blazor App UI (.NET MAUI Blazor) app with Syncfusion® Blazor components.
+This section explains how to create and run the .NET Multi-platform Blazor App UI (.NET MAUI Blazor App) with Syncfusion® Blazor components.

 What is .NET MAUI Blazor App?

 A .NET MAUI Blazor App is a .NET MAUI application where a Blazor Web App is hosted in the .NET MAUI app using the BlazorWebView control.
 This enables a Blazor Web App to integrate with platform features and UI controls.
-The BlazorWebView can be added to any page of a .NET MAUI app and pointed to the root of the Blazor app.
-The Blazor components run in the .NET process and render web UI to an embedded web view control. .NET MAUI Blazor apps can run on all platforms supported by .NET MAUI.
+The BlazorWebView can be added to any page of a .NET MAUI app and pointed to the root of the Blazor App.
+The Blazor components run in the .NET process and render their web UI into the embedded web view control. .NET MAUI Blazor apps can run on all platforms supported by .NET MAUI.

 Visual Studio provides the .NET MAUI Blazor App template to create .NET MAUI Blazor Apps.